copokopy4ka/calendar/README.md

 - In order to change an already created event, just click on it and change any fields in the input form.
 You can also delete this event here.

 ## Additional features
-- Added server handling of users events data.
-All events are saves for created user, based on requested side 'user-agent' header.
+- Added server handling of users events data and storing them in database.
-- Added datepicker and time pickrer for convenience, allso added loader while requests are in loading status for in async mode.
+- Added time picker on form for convenience and loading indicator.
-- Forms have validations for all common cases of invalid values with both disabling of submit button and error messages under fields.
-- Inputs with mask for date and time inputs (custom mask logic for time input).

 _✨ I wish you all the best. ✨_